Introduction to Cloud Data Storage Service

 In terms of storage, 5GB of free space is offered in which photos and videos can be shared easily by turning on camera rollback on Fire tablets or phones.

 Amazon’s Storage Plans:

 Speaking of Amazon’s cloud offerings, it must be kept in mind that in March 2015, the company announced two new plans called Unlimited Photos and Unlimited Everything.
-Both these plans primarily offer three-month trial versions which can be continued by paying $12 per year for Unlimited Photos and $60 per year for Unlimited Everything.
+Both these plans primarily offer three-month trial versions, which can be continued by paying $12 per year for Unlimited Photos and $60 per year for Unlimited Everything.
 However, if you are an Amazon Prime member or own a Fire tablet or phone, Unlimited Photos can be availed for free.

-It would be important to clarify that Unlimited Photos offers unlimited storage for photos plus 5GB of storage for videos and all other types of files whereas Unlimited Everything offers just that, unlimited storage for photos, videos and all other types of files.
-In terms of file sync, Amazon Cloud Drive may not be the best but offers value-for-money service with Desktop apps for Windows PC and Mac as well as mobile apps for Android and iOS platforms, making it a reasonably good cloud data storage service.
+It would be important to clarify that Unlimited Photos offers unlimited storage for photos plus 5GB of storage for videos and all other types of files, whereas Unlimited Everything offers just that, unlimited storage for photos, videos and all other types of files.
+In terms of file sync, Amazon Cloud Drive may not be the best but offers a value-for-money service with Desktop apps for Windows PC and Mac as well as mobile apps for Android and iOS platforms, making it a reasonably good cloud data storage service.
 However, the best advantages are reserved for those with Amazon Prime membership or having one of those sleek Fire devices.

 This has been a guide to Cloud Data Storage Service.
 Here we have discussed the basic concept, advantages, along with Best Cloud Data Storage Service Options.
 You may look at the following articles to learn more –